Home Cars Page 28

 Registration Process

-Here is a step-by-step guide to registering your vehicle in North Dakota:
+Here is a step-by-step guide to registering your vehicle in New Mexico:

 1. Obtain a title for your vehicle.

-If your vehicle is new or was previously titled in another state, you’ll need to obtain a North Dakota title.
-You can do this by visiting a DOT office.
+If your vehicle is new or was previously titled in another state, you’ll need to obtain a New Mexico title.
+You can do this by visiting a DMV office.

-North Dakota requires minimum liability insurance of 25/50/25.
+New Mexico requires minimum liability insurance of 25/50/10.
 You’ll need to provide proof of insurance when registering your vehicle.

-The application is available on the DOT website, at any DOT office, or at some insurance agencies.
+The application is available on the DMV website or at any DMV office.

 4. Submit your application and fees.

-You can submit your application and fees in person at a DOT office or by mail.
+You can submit your application and fees in person at a DMV office, by mail, or online.

 5. Receive your registration and license plates.